Skip to content

 }

 This is the easiest trap to fall into.
-The compiler's job is to make your code faster—but your goal is to measure the raw speed of the code.
+The compiler's job is to make your code fast—but your goal is to measure the raw speed of the code.
 If the compiler finds that your calculation results are not used, it might optimize away the entire loop.
-If the compiler finds that you are doing the same calculation in every iteration, it might hoist the computation outside the loop and calculate it just once.
+If the compiler finds that you are doing the same calculation in every loop, it might hoist it out of the loop and calculate it only once.

-GBench provides two key tools to combat these issues:
+GBench provides two key tools to combat these problems:

 for (auto _ : state) {